 Focusing on why the patient has a particular condition and why you need to perform a certain procedure offer a specific treatment helps you uncover the reason and why it is medically necessary, which, in turn, increases the chance of acceptance.

-How Medical Billing Can Save a Life
+How Billing for Dental Offices Can Save a Life

 Laurie notes that by acting as an advocate for patients, you can achieve better clinical outcomes.
 She encourages transparency with patients about how you plan to bill medical for reimbursement.
 “You can’t guarantee that the cost will be covered, but you want to let the patient know that you are going to be their advocate for getting a reimbursement.”